janlimpens/game2/README.md

     trait live => grow, die, decompose, ...
     ...

-  animal->do(look_around) => "the animal can't see anything because it's night"
+  animal->do(look_around) => "I can't see anything because it's night and my eyesight won't permit it."
 ```
-Now, we want this animal to become a cat
+Now, we want for this animal to become a cat:
 ```
   animal->add_trait(cat::voice)
   animal->add_trait(night_sight)

-  ...
+  animal->do(say_hello) => "Miaou!"

-  animal->do(look_around) => "there is a mouse!"
+  animal->do(look_around) => "There is a mouse!"
 ```
-Some traits require others to work, but their relationship is always simple and always component-like.
+Some traits require others to work, yet their relationship remains simple and component-like.
 For example, for an object to move, it needs a position.
 However this relation is true for every object which moves.
 So few complex hierarchies are necessary.
-From what I see, there is a tendency for very fine grained traits that take care of only one aspect and little interdependcy.
+From what I see, there is a tendency
+for very fine grained traits, which take care of only one aspect and possess little
+interdependency.

-This is Perl, because that's what I spend most time with, currently, however what I am learning holds true for most languages.
+This is Perl, because that's what I spend most time with, currently, however
+what I am learning, must hold true for most languages.
+Due to the primitive
+dispatching mechanism, game2 uses, a flexible enough script language is a
+logical choice, and so far, I cannot complain about speed.
+Of course, I wouldn't
+write a device driver in it.

+Cheers,

+-Jan